1300 748 137

 Similarly, VOC gases can be quite harmful.
 These gases include formaldehyde, ethane, acetaldehyde, benzene, aldehydes, toluene, and xylene.

-Choosing the Best Air Purifier for Smoke
+How to choose the Best Air Purifier for Smoke

 True H13 HEPA filters are very effective in eliminating PM2.5 particulates.
 With a success rate of 99.97%, particles as small as 0.3 microns will be removed with a True H13 HEPA Filter.